Kearskill/WIA1002/src/week8/Tutorial07.md

 **<ins>Tutorial: Graph</ins>**

-1. Write an adjacency matrix and an adjacency list for the following graph.
+1. Write an adjacency matrix and an adjacency list for the following graph12.

 ![pic_Q1](T7_Q1.png)